rrwick/Porechop/README.md

 # Porechop

 Porechop is a tool for finding and removing adapters from Oxford Nanopore reads.
-Adapters on the ends of reads are trimmed off.
-When a read has an adapter in its middle, it is treated as chimeric and chopped into two separate reads.
-Porechop performs thorough alignments to effectively find adapter sequences, even at low sequence identity.
+Adapters on the ends of reads are trimmed off, and when a read has an adapter in its middle, it is treated as chimeric and chopped into two separate reads.
+Porechop performs thorough alignments to effectively find adapters, even at low sequence identity.